syncfusion-content/asp.net-core-docs/aspnet-core/Rotator/Getting-Started.md

 ---
 layout: post
-title: Getting-Started
+title: Getting Started with ASP.NET Core Rotator control | Syncfusion
-description: getting started
+description: Learn here about getting started with Syncfusion Essential Studio ASP.NET Core Rotator control, its elements, and more.
 platform: aspnet-core
 control: Rotator
 documentation: ug
 ---

-# Getting Started
+# Getting Started with ASP.NET Core Rotator

 ASP.NET Core Rotator provides support to display the provided number of images within your web page in a rotating manner.
 Refer the following guidelines to create a Rotator control for a real-time website banner scenario that has five images that slide automatically.
 When you click the play button, images slide automatically in a rotating manner and on second click, the rotation stops.
 This section explains briefly about how to create a Rotator in your ASP.NET Core application.